 Irene Lusztig is an American filmmaker, media archeologist, and new media artist whose film and video work mines old images and technologies for new meanings to reframe, recuperate, or reanimate forgotten and neglected histories.

-Jill Miller is an American conceptual artist who works collaboratively with communities, with a focus on on motherhood, feminism and performance art.
+Jill Miller is an American conceptual artist who works collaboratively with communities, with a focus on motherhood, feminism and performance art.
 Faculty in New Genres and Design and Technology at the San Francisco Art Institute.

 Mother Art Collective is a germinal U.S.-based art collective formed in 1973.
 Participating from this collective are Deborah Krall, Suzanne Siegel and Laura Silagi.

 Alejandra Herrera Silva is a Chilean visual and performance artist and curator living and working in LA.
-Silva has been an active organizer and artist in the field of performance for more than a decade and has exhibited her work extensively all over the world, including Latitud 32°N/55°S, the 4th annual month of performance art-Berlin, Belgium’s “Trouble festival”, Belgium, and the “Anti festival” in Finland.
-Recent body and action-based pieces have investigated the body as object at the intersection of maternal labour and affect.
+Silva has been an active organizer and artist in the field of performance for more than a decade and has exhibited her work extensively all over the world, including Latitude 32°N/55°S, the 4th annual month of performance art-Berlin, Belgium’s “Trouble festival”, Belgium, and the “Anti festival” in Finland.
+Recent body and action-based pieces have investigated the body as object at the intersection of maternal labor and affect.

 Mierle Laderman Ukeles is a U.S. based maintenance artist and official, unsalaried Artist In Residence at the New York City Department of Sanitation.

 Amra Brooks, Mary Kelly, Natalie Loveless, Irene Lusztig, Jill Miller, Kate Moses, Micah Perks, Carmen Gimenez Smith, Michelle Tea and The Mother Art Collective (members Deborah Krall, Suzanne Siegel, Laura Silagi).
 Moderators: Jennifer González and Megan Moodie.